 Base your forecast on prior experience and market data rather than making unrealistic assumptions to excite teams.
 Establish achievable goals and strive for successful execution while aligning with business goals and strategies.

 Marketing plays a pivotal role in driving growth, but success requires robust strategies and well-crafted budgets.
-As you enter the 2024 budgeting season, remember the 1-2-3 process: align with revenue and business goals, leverage past marketing performance, and craft a budget that combines vision and knowledge.
+As you make your way through budgeting season, remember the 1-2-3 process: align with revenue and business goals, leverage past marketing performance, and craft a budget that combines vision and knowledge.